Akito Hyuga: Creation

-Appperances
+Appearances

 Code Geass: Akito the Exiled

-Akito Hyuga is introduced as a young soldier fighting for the United Republic of Europia.
+Akito Hyuga is introduced as a young soldier fighting for the forces of the United Republic of Europia.
 Despite his stoic personality, Akito suffers a rage when fighting as his eyes flashes red lights and he keeps saying "kill".
-In the first episode, after Operation Marva, the young soldier Akito Hyuga remains as the single survivor using his skills as a mecha pilot, better known as Knightframe.
+In the first episode, the young soldier remains as the single survivor using his skills as a mecha pilot, better known as Knightframe.
 He befriends Lieutenant Colonel Leila Malcal at a party and soon Leila becomes interested in knowing more about him.
 The two stop a terrorist attack perpetrated by trio of Japanese soldiers, who wanted to kidnap Europa United General Gene Smilas.
-In exchange for sparing their lives, Leila has terrorists Ryo Sayama, Ayano Kosaka and Yukiya Naruse join her Wyvern Squad.
-After quelling distrust with her new recruits, Leila leads the team in a mission with the E.U.
-Army to push back the invading Britannian army.
-Akito meets his brother Shin Hyuga Shaing who brainwashes to commit suicide through the Geass but he is stopped by Ryo.
-The group starts living with the Romani women who originally aimed to con them.
+In exchange for sparing their lives, Leila has terrorists Ryo Sayama, Ayano Kosaka and Yukiya Naruse join her Wyvern Squad alongside Akito.
+After quelling distrust with her new recruits, Leila leads the team in a mission with the European Union Army to push back the invading Britannian army.
+There, Akito meets his brother Shin Hyuga Shaing, the enemy responsible for his mental stress and uses his power to make him commit suicide.
+However, Akito is saved from the curse by Ryo.
+After the encounter, Wyvern is forced to start living with Romani women until their way home.
 During their stay, Akito and Leila bond upon telling each other's past.
-Akito and Shin were close halfbrothers Akito confessess that during his childhood, Shin used his Geass to order a toddler Akito to kill himself.
+Akito and Shin were close halfbrothers Akito confesses that during his childhood, Shin used his Geass to order a toddler Akito to kill himself.
 However, because Akito had no clear understanding about what death was, he could not carry his order and started suffer mental damage.

-The Wyverns board the leading Ark Fleet ship and sink it.
+After leaving Romani, the Wyverns board the leading Ark Fleet ship and sink it during an operation.
 In the mission, Akito succumbs to Shin's Geass, and nearly kills Ashley.
+As they manage to survive, the remaining forces of the Knights of St. Leilah arranges a meeting with Shin who commands Akito to kill her but the brother resiste the Geass command.

-The Wyverns then appear, with Akito taking Leila from Shin.
-The remaining forces of the Knights of St. Michael assemble to launch a final assault on Castle Weisswolf against the W-0, along with their new ally Ashley.
+Michael assemble to launch a final assault on Castle Weisswolf against the W-0, along with their new ally Ashley.
 Although the Wyverns take down most of their forces, Shin remains superior.
-Leila then awakes her Geass which causes the late people to confront Shin.
+Leila then awakes her own Geass which causes the late people to confront Shin and release Akito from his mental damage.
 The fight continues as Akito's and Shin's Knightframes are damaged and start fighting with swords.
-As Shin is about to kill his brother, Jean intervenes and shoots him while being impaled by the man she loves.
-Shin drops his hatred and succumbs to his wounds next to Jean's body.
-The Wyvern Squad retires as Akito and Leila start a relationship.
+As Shin is about to kill his brother, Jean intervenes and shoots him as she is also killed by Shin.
+Shin succumbs to his wounds next to Jean's body and tells Akito to return to his friends.
+After time passes, The Wyvern Squad retires as Akito and Leila start a relationship.